-For those who may never have heard about this, carpaccio approach insists that user stories drive your deliverable, up to a point where you are able to deliver on a per user story.
+For those who never have heard about this, the carpaccio approach insists that user stories drive your deliverable, up to a point where you are able to deliver on a per user story basis.

 Initiation: blank project, environment of your choice.

 I was pairing with Thomas Pierrain (@tpierrain), so we chose a console application in C# as our delivery package, TDD as our approach.

 The end of iteration will be signalled by a ‘Dong’.

 - .Created the appropriate project, paired the MBA with an IPhone, used Nuget to retrieve nUnit and nFluent